caelifer/tree/README.md

 tree [![Go Report Card](https://goreportcard.com/badge/github.com/caelifer/tree)](https://goreportcard.com/report/github.com/caelifer/tree)
 ====

 `tree` is a re-implementation of tree Linux utility using Go language.
 This implementation tries to be a Go-idiomatic.
-Only subset of features is implemented.
+Only subset of features are implemented.
 Noticable absence is no ability to output in HTML format.
 The implementation might be a bit less efficient then C-based, as it always does lstat(2) on each directory or file node processed.

 # Installation
 ```